psyofrelief/nfxc/README.md

 # Credits

 Developed and designed by Faried Idris.
-For inquiries, visit my portfolio at [fariedd.vercel.app](https://faried.vercel.app) or connect via GitHub / LinkedIn.8px
+For inquiries, visit my portfolio at [fariedd.vercel.app](https://faried.vercel.app) or connect via GitHub / LinkedIn.